 Radiation Work Permits.

 Inspection Requirements.

-Verify the licensee is in compliance with the license requirements.
+Verify the licensee is in compliance with the license requirements or procedures.

 Inspection Guidance.

 Review a selection of radiation work permits (RWPs) on file and those currently in effect.

 Observe temporary work being performed under an RWP, if available.
-Observe the radiation technician prepare temporary radiological work areas, provide radiological job coverage, and release radiological work areas upon completion of a task.
+Observe the radiation technician(s) prepare temporary radiological work areas, provide radiological job coverage, and release radiological work areas upon completion of a task.
 Discuss the process associated with the review and approval of RWPs.
 Verify the positions with authority to make revisions after the RWP was issued.

 Instrument Calibration.